awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

 ### Step 3: Create a Profile for Field\-Level Encryption<a name="field-level-encryption-setting-up-step3"></a>

-After you add at least one public key to CloudFront, create a profile that tells CloudFront which fields to encrypt\.
+After you add at least one public key to CloudFront, create a profile that tells CloudFront which fields to encrypt\.<a name="field-level-encryption-setting-up-step3-procedure"></a>

 **To create a profile for field\-level encryption \(console\)**